urwolfiii/pyAutoUpdate/README.md

 This function combines all functions in the auto_update.py and runs a command at the end.
 The Command can be used to start the Updated Script.

-## There must always be a stable Branch.

 ## If there are any questions or isusse please ask them in the Issues Tab.
 Thank you!